15 Top-Rated Things to Do in Jupiter, FL

 When the surf is particularly volatile, visitors will easily understand how the preserve attained its strange moniker.
 A remarkable show occurs at hightide on rough days when large waves force water through blowholes in the Anastasia limestone rocks lining the shore.
 Winter is the best season to visit if you're hoping to catch sight of this phenomenon.

 Insider's tip: Since this is a nature preserve, no pets or food are allowed.
-Also, it's only open from 9am to 4:30pm Wednesday through Saturday.
+Also, it's open daily from 9am to 4:30pm.

 Address: 600 State Road 707, 574 S Beach Road, Hobe Sound, Jupiter Island, Florida